garris/BackstopJS/README.md

     $ cd bower_components/backstopjs
     $ npm install

-**If you don't already have a BackstopJS config file.** The following command will create a config template file which you can modify in your root directory. *Note: this will overwrite any existing config files.*

-*From the `bower_components/backstopjs` directory.*
+**If you don't already have a global Gulp instance...** http://gulpjs.com

-    $ gulp genConfig
+    $ sudo npm install gulp -g

 **If you don't already have a global PhantomJS install...** http://phantomjs.org/download.html

     $ npm install phantomjs

 **If you don't already have a global CasperJS install...** http://docs.casperjs.org/en/latest/installation.html